-- the fee should recover only the variable costs to EPA to review and approve a container, estimated at \$13.40 per application (in 2017-18 dollars). - the remaining unrecovered fixed cost of the CDS Portal associated with container approvals should instead be recovered through the scheme compliance fee - the requirement to renew a container registration after 5 years could be removed or the renewal timeframe could be extended to minimise administration costs to both government and industry.
+- the fee should recover only the variable costs to EPA to review and approve a container, estimated at \$13.40 per application (in 2017-18 dollars).
+Under this arrangement the total fee paid by a participant is based on the number of container approval applications the participant submits.
+A higher number of applications equals a higher fee and vice versa. - the remaining unrecovered fixed cost of the CDS Portal associated with container approvals should instead be recovered through the scheme compliance fee - the requirement to renew a container registration after 5 years could be removed or the renewal timeframe could be extended to minimise administration costs to both government and industry.